Things to do in October in Iceland

 WHAT TO PACK?

 Think layers, the more the better—long-sleeved shirts, fleece, sweaters, whatever you got.
 It’s better to have to peel off layers than wish you had more.
 After you layer up, waterproof.
 A good parka, wool long johns, wool socks, and waterproof hiking boots will make your Icelandic excursions all the more fun because you will be dry and warm.
 If you happen to have forgotten something at home, don’t fret—there are lots of Icelandic shops that can outfit you with gear to keep you perfectly warm and dry from head to toe.

 WHAT TO EAT & DRINK?

 With its vibrant and active music and arts scene, there is always something to do in Reykjavík.
 Visit some of the many art museums by day to indulge in the art scene and the local bars by night to catch a live show.
-In the month of October, Yoko Ono’s famous Peace Tower is officially lit on Viðey Island.
+In October, Yoko Ono’s famous Peace Tower is officially lit on Viðey Island.
 The outdoor work of art in memory of John Lennon is lit annually on his birthday, October 9th, and can be seen from Reykjavík and the surrounding areas until December 8th, the date of his untimely death.
 Just look out for the strong beam of light seemingly shining out of the sea and make a wish.